 A Company That’s Rapidly Producing New Therapeutic Options

 Sirenas is a company with a validated drug development platform designed to bring unparalleled chemical diversity to high-value therapeutic areas.
 Our mission is to generate a proprietary and partnered pipeline of breakthrough drug leads.
-We currently specialize in the discovery and development of differentiated payloads for antibody drug conjugates and of new chemical entities that modulate the human immune response in specific ways, with application in oncology and infectious disease.
+We currently specialize in the discovery and development of new chemical entities that modulate the human immune response in specific ways, with application in oncology and infectious disease.

 The founders, executives and staff of Sirenas represent top talent in the areas of marine discovery, informatics, organic synthetic chemistry, and early stage drug development.